dguo/dotfiles/systems/mac/README.md

 * 1Password
     * Sign in
     * Turn off "Open 1Password in the background when you log in"
+    * Don't enable the extension helper when prompted
 * Bitwarden
     * Sign in
 * Docker